johntellsall/aws-realtime-metrics/README.md

-# Easy Kubernetes for Webapps (includes Cat Voting Booth)
+# Easy Kubernetes for Webapps

 Modern webapp development is... complex.
 This tutorial demonstrates how to quickly get up to speed with Docker and Kubernetes, learning webapp development Best Practices along the way.